 How to find a job, internship or apprenticeship in Israel?

-- Networking and referrals, extremely powerful in the local culture.
+- Networking and referrals, very powerful locally.

-- Recruitment fairs, meetups and tech events.
+- Recruitment fairs and tech meetups.

-- French- and English-speaking expat communities, very active on the ground.
+- French- and English-speaking expat communities.

 The unsolicited application: the key to Israel's hidden job market